 - Time to refine policy 8270 - Review draft and seek feedback at Discipline Committee meeting on August 19, 2020 - Schedule meeting for Equity Committee to review the draft and provide feedback in the months of August and/or September, 2020 enforcement.
-Operations I CDC will portport with the Loudoup County Cheriffe Office (LCCO) and Operations: LCPS will partner with the Loudoun County Sheriff's Office (LCSO) and Leesburg Police Department (LPD) to resume the LCPS Pathway to Equity Community Conversation Series and further engage the community in the finalization of the MOU proposed revisions with a strong racial equity perspective.
+Operations: LCPS will partner with the Loudoun County Sheriff's Office (LCSO) and Leesburg Police Department (LPD) to resume the LCPS Pathway to Equity Community Conversation Series and further engage the community in the finalization of the MOU proposed revisions with a strong racial equity perspective.
 Stakeholders include representatives from MSAAC, SEAC, and the Equity Committee, etc.